 The branch line would be considered unnecessary and later abandoned, likely by the Fox River Valley Railroad; who acquired the line from C&NW in 1988.

-Today, the Two Rivers branch is a shell of it's former self.
+Today, the Two Rivers branch is largely forgotten.
 One small section of trackage remains, a connection between the former C&NW mainline and a Canadian National Mainline.

 This branch is currently owned and operated by Canadian National Railway.